 - Brands across industries saw a rise in engagement in the midst of COVID-19.

-- In a study that looked at 100 top brands across industries, home, beauty, and food brands saw the biggest jumps in engagement in March 2020 compared to the prior month.
+- In a study that looked at 100 top brands across industries, home, beauty, food, and fashion brands saw the biggest jumps in engagement in April 2020 compared to February 2020.

 - A marketing strategy that focuses on connections over conversions is how brands are authentically engaging online audiences.

 With the closure of brick and mortar, cancellations of events, and shift to ecommerce, social media channels are the only place where marketers can engage consumers.
 Brands are pivoting marketing strategies on the fly to curate authentic narratives that build deeper connections with online communities and adapt to shifting consumer behavior.
 And Instagram has quickly become the backbone of an effective marketing strategy to bring these narratives to life.

 In a study conducted by Kantar, consumers reported a +63% increase in social media engagement since the coronavirus outbreak.
 The recent bump in usage is translating into an increase in engagement on Instagram for brands across industries.
 As consumers turn to social channels as a place to connect, discover, and educate themselves, brands are crafting timely campaigns that are resonating with online consumers.

 And that’s not to say that all industries are equal when it comes to the change in Instagram performance.
 The sectors that are seeing the biggest surges in sales during social distancing are unsurprisingly seeing similar upticks in engagement on social media.
 Dash Hudson took a deep dive into 100 leading brands across industries, and found a +8.54% increase in engagement in April 2020 compared to February 2020.
 Brands in the beauty, home, food, and fashion industries all saw even higher rates of engagement in April compared to the pre-pandemic market.